treyhunner/pyohio2024/cut.md

 "The road to hell is paved with bad intentions" Deontology has a clear right/wrong
 Consequentialism leans toward accepting that we might weight things incorrectly

+---

+- It's mid-February 2020
+- I had just finished a client training that involved me traveling through an airport full of international travelers and we were in a global pandemic and I was experiencing a mix of ignorance and denial about the state of my world
+- After I traveled home for what I, didn't know at the time, would be my last flight of 2020...
+I listened to a podcast episode that had me thinking about morality and ethics
+- After listening to that episode, and as the US was starting to lock down due to COVID-19, I started listening to an audiobook by the guest of that podcast episode
+- This book had me considering very odd lines of thinking... at least odd for me at the time
+    - I wondered whether I needed to donate much of my money to be a good person
+    - and whether I have a moral obligation to donate one of my kidneys?
+    - and whether my way of living was causing undue suffering in the world...
+- I'd like to note... that I love food and I am a *somewhat* adventurous eater
+- ...

+---

+Discomfort

+Deliberate

+Don't get me wrong...

+I'm not advocating for discomfort for its own sake.

+Don't stick your hand in a bucket of ice water for no good reason.

+But TODO need a good analogy that involves slowing down and doing something a bit uncomfortable for the benefit of the whole and maybe even for our own benefit...?